MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 # Access control and Identity and Access Management strategy

 When working in a regulated industry, maintaining full control of access is key.
 To do so, we recommend using the principle of least privilege (PoLP).
-PoLP is an information security concept stating that a user should only be granted access to the specific data, resources, and/or applications that are needed to complete the required task.
+PoLP is an information security concept stating that a user should only be granted access to the specific data, resources, or applications that are needed to complete the required task.

 To properly configure your Identity and Access Management (IAM) and maintain full access control of Guides content, we recommend you define roles, functionalities, and environments.
 If your organization has facilitated stakeholder workshops as suggested in [prerequisites for implementation and planning roll-out](prerequisites-for-implementation-and-planning-roll-out.md), you have most of the information needed to define these roles.

 ## Define roles

 To properly set up your IAM, consider which roles are involved in the process flow that guides undergo from their creation to archiving.
-In a process flow that adheres to regulated industry requirements, two roles are mandatory: an author and a quality assurance (QA).
+In a process flow that adheres to regulated industry requirements, two roles are mandatory: an author and quality assurance (QA).
 The guide needs to be authored and it needs to be validated.

 Consider if a process owner would be involved in the initial steps of the Guides user journey.
 For example, a process owner could request the creation of a guide based on a need identified in production.
 If you wish to integrate the Guides process flow with existing processes such as a Quality Management System (QMS) or a Learning Management System (LMS), you might need a role that handles the integration process and ensures that systems are in sync.